The Electroencephalography and Clinical Neuroscience Society

 Section 6.
 Standing Committees.
 The following Standing Committees shall be appointed at or immediately after each membership meeting by the Council to serve until the next meeting, and until their respective successors are appointed.

-- Conference Planning.
-This committee will be responsible for the planning of the annual meetings.
+- Program.
+This committee will be responsible for the planning and execution of the annual meetings.

 The committees shall consist of at least five (5) members.
 Each committee has to provide a report at each annual meeting.